-Q.1) When is National Consumer Rights Day celebrated in India?
+Q1.
+When is National Consumer Rights Day celebrated?

-Q.2) Why is December 24 celebrated as National Consumer Rights Day?
+Q2 Why is 24th December celebrated as Consumer Rights Day in India?

-December 24 is celebrated as Consumer Rights Day since it commemorates December 24, 1986, when the President approved the Consumer Protection Act.
+24th December is celebrated as National Consumer Rights Day in India because it commemorates 24th December 1986, when the President approved the Consumer Protection Act in India.

-Q.3) What was the theme of National Consumer Rights Day 2021?
+Q3.
+What is the theme of National Consumer Rights Day 2022?

 National Consumer Rights Day theme 2022 is “Fair Digital Finance.”
 Each year, a unique theme is decided for Consumer Rights Day to spread awareness about consumer rights and responsibilities.